Abercrombie & Fitch: Product criticism

-In 2002, the company sold a shirt featuring the slogan "Wong Brothers Laundry Service – Two Wongs Can Make It White," with smiling figures in conical Asian hats, an offensive depiction of 19th century Chinese immigrants to the U.S. A&F discontinued the designs and apologized after a boycott started by a Stanford University Asian American student group.
-That same year, Abercrombie Kids removed a line of thong underwear sold for girls in pre-teen children's sizes after parents mounted nationwide storefront protests.
+In 2002, the company sold a shirt featuring the slogan "Wong Brothers Laundry Service – Two Wongs Can Make It White," with smiling figures in conical Asian hats, a depiction of 19th century Chinese immigrants to the U.S. Abercrombie & Fitch discontinued the designs and apologized after a boycott started by a Stanford University Asian American student group.
+That same year, Abercrombie removed a line of thong underwear sold for young girls after parents led nationwide storefront protests.
 The underwear included phrases like "Eye Candy" and "Wink Wink" printed on the front.

 More T-shirt controversies occurred in 2004.
 The first incident involved a shirt featuring the phrase, "It's All Relative in West Virginia," playing on the trope that incestuous relationships are supposedly common in rural America.
-West Virginia Governor Bob Wise spoke out against the company for depicting "an unfounded, negative stereotype of West Virginia", but A&F did not remove the shirts.
+West Virginia Governor Bob Wise spoke out against the company for depicting "an unfounded, negative stereotype of West Virginia", but Abercrombie & Fitch did not remove the shirts.
 Later, another T-shirt that read "L is for Loser" next to a picture of a male gymnast (implying that male participation in female-dominated sporting activities makes such males less "masculine") gathered publicity.
-A&F stopped selling the shirt in October 2004 after USA Gymnastics president Bob Colarossi announced a boycott for mocking the sport.
+Abercrombie & Fitch stopped selling the shirt in October 2004 after USA Gymnastics president Bob Colarossi announced a boycott for mocking the sport.

-In 2005, the Women and Girls Foundation of Southwest Pennsylvania launched a "Girlcott" of the store to protest the sale of T-shirts displaying messages such as "Who needs brains when you have these?" ("these" meaning breasts), "Available for parties," and "I had a nightmare I was a brunette."
+In 2005, the Women and Girls Foundation of Southwest Pennsylvania launched a "Girlcott" of the brand to protest the sale of T-shirts displaying messages such as "Who needs brains when you have these?" ("these" meaning breasts), "Available for parties," and "I had a nightmare I was a brunette."
 The campaign received national coverage on The Today Show, and the company pulled the shirts from stores on November 5, 2005.
 Five days after this media coverage, the company pulled two of the shirts from its shelves, released an apology to girls for producing the T-shirts, and agreed to have corporate executives meet with the "Girlcott" girls at the company's headquarters.

-A T-shirt controversy arose again over the company's Back-to-School 2009 collection of "humor tees".
+Another T-shirt controversy arose over the company's Back-to-School 2009 collection of "humor tees".
 One shirt proclaims "Show the twins" above a picture of a young woman with her blouse open to two men.
 Two other shirts state "Female streaking encouraged" and "Female Students Wanted for Sexual Research".
 The American Family Association disapproved of the influence of the "sex-as-recreation" lifestyle shirts, and asked the brand to remove its "sexualized shirts" from display.
+Abercrombie & Fitch did not comply.